Are you new to reptile keeping and looking for help choosing your first pet lizard?

 Chameleons make beautiful and entertaining display reptiles for beginners.

-They are native to Africa, but like many species, are rapidly disappearing with deforestation.
-Many in the pet trade are wild-caught, and so should be avoided by beginners.
+They are native to Africa, but like many species, are rapidly disappearing with the deforestation of their natural habitats.
+Many in the pet trade are wild-caught, and so should be avoided by beginners..

-Chameleons are not aggressive to their owners, but are extremely shy and have little in the ways of defending themselves.
+Chameleons are not aggressive to their owners, but are extremely shy and have little in the way of defending themselves.
 Any handling stresses them.

 They vary widely in their size, depending on the species, ranging from 1 inch. to 27 inches.
 They only live for 2 years in captivity and can cost $30-$300.

 For some beginner hobbyists, they can make a good first pet because of their docile nature.
-However, they are much harder to care for than other reptiles on this list.
+However, they are much harder to care for than most lizards.

 11. Ackies Monitor

 The Ackies Monitor is naturally found in Australia and looks like a small Komodo Dragon.

 They are known for their spines on their tail which they use to protect themselves from predators.
 They have a carnivorous diet that includes mostly insects and the occasional pinky mouse.

 Ackies Monitors are very tame for first-time reptile keepers.